greg/objser/spec.md

 	|0111xxxx|
 	 --------

-The 4-bit unsigned integer denoted `xxxxx` stores the length of the string, 1–15.
+The 4-bit unsigned integer denoted `xxxx` stores the length of the string, 1–15.

 	vstring: null-terminated string
 	 -------- ~~~~~~~~ --------